-Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
-All our staff, especially the designated safeguarding lead (or deputy) will be considering the context within which such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+Safeguarding incidents and/or behaviours can be associated with factors outside the school/college.
+Our staff, especially the designated safeguarding lead will be considering the context of such incidents and/or behaviours.
+Such contextual safeguarding means our assessments of children will consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.